Charleville Castle

 Facilities

 A modest visitor centre offers restrooms, a small café serving tea, coffee and locally sourced snacks, and a gift shop stocked with books on Irish history, ghost‑story collections and handcrafted souvenirs.
-The on‑site library desk provides access to archival material for researchers by appointment.
+Researchers can access archival material by appointment at the on‑site library desk.

 Useful Links